MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

   - If your imported campaigns use a conversion value-based bid strategy such as Max conversions, we'll import the same strategy and optimize those campaigns based on the new conversions.

   > [!IMPORTANT]
   > If you don't see the **Import conversion goals** checkbox under **Customize your import settings**, you may not have this feature available yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

   **What you need to know:**